 Performing a search

-Collections can be searched directly from Antibody Annotator, Single Clone Analysis, and Scaffold Annotator Results documents.
+Collections can be searched directly from Antibody Annotator, and Single Clone Analysis Annotator Results documents.
 To do this, open up your Annotated Sequence Result document and then make sure you are viewing the All Sequences table.
 First, select the sequences you are interested in searching for in the Collection (up to 100 at a time).
 Then, find the Search Collections option in the Post-processing dropdown.

 In the search options dialog you are able to choose which region of the sequence you would like to compare (such as VDJ Region or Light CDR3).
 You can also choose whether you would like to do the sequence comparisons by nucleotide or amino acid alphabets.